 Large amounts of cocaine may change a person’s behavior in unexpected ways.
 The surge of dopamine, the pleasure chemical, may cause the person to engage in a bizarre and reckless behavior.

-Cocaine abuse and addiction is likely to lead to further health risks and dangers.
+Cocaine abuse is likely to lead to further health risks and dangers.

 A person suffering from cocaine addiction may experience long-term health effects after years of abuse.